open-quantum-safe/liboqs/README.md

 - Add `ENABLE_CODE_MCBITS` and `SODIUM_STATIC` to the preprocessor definitions of the `oqs` and `test_kex` projects.
 - Add the sodium "src/include" location to the "Additional Include Directories" in the oqs project C properties.
 - Add the libsodium library to the "Additional Dependencies" in the `test_kex` project Linker properties.

-Picnic is not currently supported in the Visual Studio build.

 Building for Android
 --------------------